Long poem by

 And the Eagle Owl has a wing span over six feet - the widest of them all-

-The Snowy Owl in Harry Potter, also called the Ghost Owl, is all white,
+The Snowy Owl in Harry Potter is an owl that ‘s totally white,

-It makes low pitched hooting sounds that can be heard from six miles away,
+Its low-pitched hooting sounds can be heard from six miles away,

-And it prefers eating arctic lemmings - anywhere from three to five a day!
+And it prefers eating arctic lemmings - from three to five a day!